deplicator/HousingTour/README.md

   as their Tour Guide to the named player's house if it's public.
 * `/htg <PlayerName>` Keyboard stroke saving alternative to previous command.
 * `/htg ~` Sends all players to their respective houses.

+### Now with an Option
+The silent mode check box will keep the main form from popping up every time you do a `/ht PlayerName` search.
+The form will still come up when you type `/ht` or `/htg`.
+The option is saved account wide.

+Maybe in the future we'll have two options.

 ### With other Addon's